Sleep is for more than Dreaming

 Before I started running, I would get 3 or 4 colds each year, and it would take a week or more to get over them.
 After I had been running for a year or two, I realized that I wasn't getting colds anymore.
 Colds have disappeared from my life, except ... except when I over train or get insufficient sleep.
 Even then, those colds only last a couple of days.
 Those colds are how my body tells me to back off and get my life in shape.
 Heeding those signs has helped me be free of injuries during many years of running.
 I can't claim that you'll have perfect fitness and won't get colds, but running should help your immune system to be stronger, and your body should have a greater chance of resisting the "cold bug".
 You should have better health and should enjoy life more.

-To read about the stress caused by running, click the link in the navigational bar.
+To read about the stress caused by running, read my page on stress.
 In addition, here is an article by Jeff Galloway on getting sufficient rest.